This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 [10] These items are listed in chapter 3.3.15 of the LLTB.
 We should like to emphasize the contributions by R. Binner, P. Broué, H. Gödeke, A.V.
 Pancov, I.D.
 Thatcher, M. Vogt-Downey, M. Wehner, and R. Zwengel.

 [11] "History has dealt Trotsky a perverse fate.
-The last of Stalinism's devils to be readmitted to secular discourse in Russia under perestroika, he was promptly blamed for inspiring his tormentors, and then he was submerged in the post-1991 anti-communist deluge that washed away practically all serious interest in the communist past" [Daniels, Robert V.: [Review], in: Europe-Asia Studies.
-49.1997 (5), p.
+The last of Stalinism's devils to be readmitted to secular discourse in Russia under perestroika, he was promptly blamed for inspiring his tormentors, and then he was submerged in the post-1991 anti-communist deluge that washed away practically all serious interest in the communist past" [Daniels, Robert V.: [Review], in: Europe-Asia Studies, 49.1997 (5), p.
 927].

-[12] Within the framework of our TrotskyanaNet we present features about some 30 Trotsky relevant archives and collections in Europe and America.
+[12] Within the framework of our TrotskyanaNet we present features about some 30 Trotsky relevant archives and collections in (Western) Europe and America.

 [13] For a thorough comparative review of the French, American and German editions of Trotsky's collected works see Binner, Rolf: Alte und neue Trockij-Editionen, in: Jahrbücher für Geschichte Osteuropas, N.F.
 37.1989 (3), pp. 393-414.